Viewing entries in

 Comment

-Here we are in late summer, my favorite time to browse the farmers markets and get in the kitchen!
+Here we are in summer, my favorite time to browse the farmers markets and get in the kitchen!

 This recipe is fun to explore with a mash-up of your favorite seasonal stone fruits in any combination you like.